Re-Invent America’s Recycle System

 B4.
 New Packaging Standards

-- By law, all packing material could be wood or paper.
+- All packing material could be wood or paper.
 Zero foam blocks and zero plastic.

-- In fact, polystyrene foam and other polystyrene materials could be banned by law.
+- In fact, polystyrene foam and other polystyrene materials could not be used.
 There are available, less harmful, materials.

 - Potato chip bags made from metal and plastic